 You can find those boxes on the Panoramics Page where all panoramas are represented with such boxes.
 For new panoramas the Home Page contains a section New Panoramics consisting of similar boxes representing the latest panoramics published.
 A click on any position within the box opens the entire panorama directly in a new full screen browser window.

-to use the Panorama Locator map on the Home Page
+The other possibility to open a panorama is to use the Panorama Locator map on the Home Page or on the Map Page.

 Click on the Continent marker (shown left with the red panorama counter) in order to zoom to the region.
 The region markers with the blue counters appear (see middle of the picture left).
 A click on this marker zooms further to the panorama marker icons.
 Move the mouse over the marker icon and a description box shows up (see right side of the picture left).
 Now click on that box and the panorama will open in a separate browser window.